If you want to save lives and make a meaningful difference in the world then this is the course for you.

 At this same stage a much deeper appreciation is gained of the impact global economics, politics and international law has on your role as the management engineer.

-Subsequent to the satisfactory completion of the 4th year, students will progress into the 5th and final year of the MEng and it is here where the nature of the Master of Engineering title is fully exposed to you, the student.
 The higher expectations and professional commitment of the student at this level is brought to the fore through immersive study in the fields of fire and water engineering, design and modelling, sustainable technologies, project management and a fundamentally critical appraisal and application of the behavioural and organisational aspects of leading emergency response teams.

 If you undertake this programme of study you should be someone who is creative; desires to travel; aspires to manage and lead diverse teams; demands to make a real difference to people’s lives around the world; and who is aiming to truly lead a career worth living.

 Attendance is part time, typically one day per week.

 Semesters are divided into 18 week blocks, which includes 12 weeks of teaching with an exam period towards the end of each semester.
 You will have to attend two semesters, the first starting mid-September, running until the near the end of January.
 The second semester commences at the end of January and ends in May.

 Each semester of each year is different in terms of attendance at timetabled classes.
 You will also be expected to undertake independent study outside of the classroom/ laboratory environment, which will involve in depth reading into the subject area, research and discussion with colleagues, coursework preparation and general study.